AasmundResell/NN-From-scratch/README.md

 # NN-Fromsscratch
-Contatins two implentations of a neural network based on stochastic gradient descent.
+Contains two implentations of a neural network based on stochastic gradient descent.

 One for solving regression problems and one classification problems